 Operations Services Group

-The Operations Services Group (OSG) manages the internal business, financial, human resource and administrative processes within the Center for Medicaid and CHIP Services.
+The Operations Services Group (OSG) manages internal operations including budget and acquisitions, human capital and other administrative processes within the Center for Medicaid and CHIP Services.
+OSG is also responsible for website content and management for Medicaid.gov and InsureKidsNow.gov now as well as all other media communications and outreach activities.

 State Demonstrations Group